-Public transport is critical for making North Stradbroke Island accessible to visitors and supporting liveability for island residents.
+Public transport is critical to providing visitor access to North Stradbroke Island (Minjerribah) and the liveability of island residents.

-The North Stradbroke Island public transport study is researching, identifying and evaluating options to improve public transport infrastructure, services and connections on the island and to the neighbouring mainland, including ferry (water taxi and barges), bus, rail, taxi and personalised transport.
+The North Stradbroke Island public transport study includes research identifying and evaluating options to improve public transport infrastructure, services and connections between the island and neighbouring mainland.
+This includes ferry (water taxi and barge), bus, rail, taxi and personalised transport.

-The study is looking at what is and isn't working, as well as identifying new ideas that could help the island become more accessible to both residents and tourists.
+The study is looking at what is and isn't working, and identifying ideas to help the island become more accessible for residents and visitors.
 As part of the study, the Department of Transport and Main Roads is investigating more sustainable travel options to enable people to commute to and from the island more efficiently and create additional opportunities for the local economy.

 The study includes:

-- analysing current transport providers, including but not limited to ferries (water taxi and barges), buses, rail, taxi, personalised transport and tour operators
+- analysis of current transport providers including, but not limited to, ferries (water taxi and barges), buses, rail, taxi, personalised transport and tour operators

-- determining current usage, prices, availability, service gaps and potential future usage
+- determining current transport usage, prices, availability, service gaps and potential future usage

 - exploring the feasibility of additional or amended service offerings

 - providing recommendations on feasible opportunities.